rajdev0ps/detail-devsecops/README.md

 # kubernetes-devops-securityv

-## Fork and Clone this Repo  rah dei
+## Fork and Clone this Repo  rah dei tewting

 ## Clone to Desktop and VM